NeuJeans: Private Neural Network Inference with Joint Optimization of Convolution and FHE Bootstrapping

 \section{Introduction}

-The advances in machine learning (ML) has opened up a vast pool of cloud-based services, even covering highly private areas such as healthcare~\cite{gulshan2016development, sharma2022dermatologist}, finance~\cite{addo2018credit}, and home surveillance systems~\cite{Bowditch_2020_surveillance}.
-A simple method to provide such services is to receive user data and run inference on the cloud server using proprietary neural networks.
+The advances in machine learning (ML) have opened up a vast pool of cloud-based services, even covering highly private areas such as healthcare~\cite{gulshan2016development, sharma2022dermatologist}, finance~\cite{addo2018credit}, and home surveillance systems~\cite{Bowditch_2020_surveillance}.
+Such services can be provided simply by sending user data to a cloud server, which runs inference on proprietary neural networks.
 However, such a method exposes the input user data to the service provider.
 With the increasing concerns and the resultant regulations~\cite{eu_2016_gdpr, act_1996_health} on privacy, private inference (PI), which incorporates methods to perform neural network inference while 1) the server remains oblivious to the input user data and 2) the user obtains the inference result without getting any additional information of the proprietary neural network, is garnering immense attention.

-A number of cryptographic primitives enable PI, among which homomorphic encryption (HE) stands out due to its capability to perform a sequence of operations on encrypted data (\ie, ciphertexts) without any online user intervention.
+Several cryptographic primitives enable PI, among which homomorphic encryption (HE) stands out due to its capability to perform a sequence of operations on encrypted data (\ie, ciphertexts) without any online user intervention.
 When using HE, the user first generates several public keys required for computation in a one-time offline phase.
 Once the server holds the generated public keys, the user only needs to perform the encryption of the input data and decryption of the final result.
-The server is in charge of the whole computation process; it constructs an arithmetic circuit $\mathcal{C}$ for the inference task and evaluates the circuit using HE operations (HE ops) on user's ciphertexts.
+The server is in charge of the whole computation process; it constructs an arithmetic circuit $\mathcal{C}$ for the inference task and evaluates the circuit using HE operations (HE ops) on the user's ciphertexts.

-However, the evaluation of complex circuits such as convolutional neural network (CNN) inference, the main target of this work, is challenging due to the critical constraints of HE.
+However, evaluating complex circuits such as convolutional neural network (CNN) inference, the main target of this work, is challenging due to the critical constraints of HE.
 First, there exists a limit to the number of HE ops that can be performed on a ciphertext.
 In a subclass of HE schemes referred to as fully HE (FHE), a special \emph{bootstrapping} operation resets the limit, enabling more HE ops on the ciphertext.
 However, bootstrapping adds an enormous amount of computation to the circuit; thus, a large portion of FHE-based PI's execution time is spent on performing bootstrapping rather than useful HE ops.